Melter: Miscellaneous

-The Melter appears in the Marvel Cinematic Universe (MCU) tie-in comic one-shot Iron Man: Coming of the Melter.
+Melter appears in the Marvel Cinematic Universe (MCU) tie-in comic one-shot Iron Man: Coming of the Melter.
 This version is a former inventor who failed to pitch a suit of armor to the United States military.
 After modifying the design, he attacks Tony Stark and War Machine in the hopes of using the publicity to sell his armor to the highest bidder.
 However, the pair defeat Melter and destroy his armor.